 Advanced Clinic is appropriate only for these situations.
 It is not to be used to develop and award credit for work done on cases that are not part of an organized clinical offering, nor is it to be used to develop informal clinical arrangements involving student work on cases not an integral part of regular clinical offering.

 Advanced Clinic permission forms must be submitted before registering for the course.
 Submitting the permission form does not constitute registration for the course.
-Permission forms may be picked up in the Student Affairs Registration Office in TNH 2.116 or downloaded online.
+Permission forms may be completed online at: Advanced Clinic Form

 - Advanced Clinic credit may be awarded only to students who have already completed a particular clinic for further work participation in between semesters, or in a second semester on especially difficult cases that are part of the caseload of the clinic.